David Agnew (president)

-David Agnew (born 1957) is the current president of Seneca College of Applied Arts and Technology in Toronto, Ontario, Canada.
+David Agnew (born 1957) is the current president of Seneca Polytechnic in Toronto, Ontario, Canada.
 His career has spanned the fields of journalism, politics, public service, the cooperative sector, strategy consulting, international development and dispute resolution.

 Early life

 Agnew was born in Sherbrooke, Quebec, and was raised in Toronto.
 At 15, he became a sports reporter for the Toronto Sun and after finishing high school went to St. John's, Newfoundland to join the newsroom of the Evening Telegram.
 A year later he enrolled as a full-time student at Memorial University of Newfoundland, graduating in 1979 with a Bachelor of Arts degree and the gold medal in political science.

 Public service

 After a brief stint at the Toronto bureau of Canadian Press, in 1979 he was selected as a parliamentary intern at the House of Commons in Ottawa.
 He worked for Members of Parliament Bob Rae, then the finance critic for the New Democratic Party, and Jim Peterson of the Liberal Party.
 A year later, after he had rejoined Canadian Press to work at its Ottawa and Edmonton bureaux, Rae hired him as his executive assistant in Ottawa.
 In 1982, Rae was elected as leader of the Ontario New Democratic Party and Agnew moved with him to Queen's Park in Toronto.
 He served Rae as policy advisor, speechwriter, communications director and executive assistant before being named principal secretary to the Leader of the Official Opposition in 1990.

 In June, 1990, Premier David Peterson called an early election three years into his term and Agnew was appointed campaign director for the NDP.
 The campaign ended in an NDP majority government, the first time the NDP had become government in the province.
 Rae appointed Agnew principal secretary to the Premier and as the main liaison with the public service.
 In 1992, Rae appointed Agnew as secretary to the cabinet, a controversial move, to ensure the government's agenda was being implemented by the public service.
 In 1995, the Rae government was defeated by the Ontario Progressive Conservative Party led by Mike Harris.